5 Underrated Destinations in Europe

 Fiskardo Harbour sits in the north of Kefalonia.
 It is a beautiful bay with pastel-coloured houses and a backdrop of dense forest.
 This bay is the perfect place for dinner or cocktails.
 Fiskado is home to some of the most expensive real estate in the whole of Greece!
 It is no surprise it attracts the most boats in the Ionian islands.
 Fiskardo also has many nearby beaches such as Fooki Beach or Emplisi Beach.

 Procida is a small island that sits just off the coast of Naples.
-Often overlooked by its bigger neighbours Capri and Ischia, this pastel coloured island offers an authentic Italian experience.
+One of the best hidden gems and often overlooked by its bigger neighbours Capri and Ischia, this pastel coloured island offers an authentic Italian experience.
 It is the smallest island in the Bay of Naples and it is also its best-kept secret.
 Procida is certainly the least touristy which makes it even more incredible.
 It is worth noting in January 2021 Procida was named the Capital culture of Italy for 2022.
 Therefore, it might not stay off the beaten track forever!
-It is still a charming destination and is likely to be less busy then its neighbours, Capri and Ischia.
+It is still a charming destination and is likely to be less busy than its neighbours, Capri and Ischia.

 How long do you need in Procida?